LensArt/esphome-nad-uart/README.md

 # ESPHome controller for NAD C356BEE

-Control NAD C356BEE through RS232 from Home Assistant (HA) using ESPHome and a Wemos D1.
+Control NAD C356BEE through RS232 from Home Assistant (HA) using ESPHome and a Wemos D1 mini.
 The ESPhome configuration exposes the following entities to HA:

 - Power
 - Sources